Arnan-Dee/DataSci-Eng/spark/README.md

 wait for 30 minutes until all images will appear in ./resources/photos and csv files will appear in ./resources/processed/processed

-If you want to run Spark again, delete only processed dir `rm -r ./resources/processed/processed`
+If you want to run Spark again, delete only processed dir and remove images `rm -r ./resources/processed/processed`
 `rm -r ./resources/photos`
+`mkdir ./resources/photos`